Minater247/llvm-z80/README.md

 Aim is to use C++ to program toy games or demos for the ZX Spectrum.
 I treat Z80 as a "microcontroller with more memory than usual", so use of heap, standard library, exceptions or even stack/`alloca` is not really something I plan to support.

+Main changes:
+* function arguments are passed using registers instead of stack
+* inlining of various bit operations
+* spilled variables are placed into a static global variable instead of stack
+* functions that want to use recursion must have `__attribute__((reentrant))`
+* small memcopies are inlined a lot more
+* memcopies with known length are optimized to a `CALL` to `__memcpyNN` where `NN` is modulo 32 of the length
+* sequential batches of LDI statements are optimized to speed up sprite blitting
+* frame pointer setup is inlined (for reentrant functions)

 How to build:

 ```